open-sauced/intro/CONTRIBUTING.md

 ### Running the Project Locally

-It's essential to run the project locally to see your changes in real-time and test them thoroughly when you contribute to this project.
+It's essential to run the project locally to see your changes in real time and test them thoroughly when you're contributing.

-We recommend two methods for running the project on your local machine:
+We recommend one of these two methods for running the project on your local machine:

 1. Using the [Docsify CLI](https://docsify.js.org/#/).
-2. Leveraging Visual Studio Code's [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension by Ritwick Dey.
+2. Leveraging Visual Studio Code's [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

 #### Method 1: Using the Docsify CLI